RandomFractals/pro-data-tools/prql-tools.md

 ## PRQL Terminal

-We also plan to release a custom version of [**PRQL Terminal**](https://twitter.com/search?f=live&q=(%23PRQLTerminal)%20(from%3ATarasNovak)&src=typed_query) extension as part of the **PRQL Pro Tools** extension pack for our monthly [**Pro**](https://github.com/sponsors/RandomFractals/sponsorships?sponsor=RandomFractals&tier_id=18884) supporters later this year.
+We also plan to release a custom version of **PRQL Terminal** extension as part of the **PRQL Pro Tools** extension pack for our monthly [**Pro**](https://github.com/sponsors/RandomFractals/sponsorships?sponsor=RandomFractals&tier_id=18884) supporters later this year.

-**PRQL Terminal** will have a walk-through to install `prqlc` CLI tools and will integrate it with the built-in VS Code File Manager and Terminal panel to run PRQL queries from the commannd line with VS Code commands, shortcuts, and `.prql` file context menus for the CLI fans.
+**PRQL Terminal** will have a walk-through to install `prqlc` CLI tools and will integrate it with the built-in VS Code File Manager and Terminal panel to run PRQL queries from the command line with VS Code commands, shortcuts, and `.prql` file context menus for the CLI fans.

 ![PRQL Terminal](https://github.com/RandomFractals/duckdb-sql-tools/blob/main/docs/images/prql-terminal.png?raw=true)

 ## Installation and Support

-You can get access to **PRQL Pro Tools** by becoming a **Pro** [sponsor](https://github.com/sponsors/RandomFractals) of our work on GitHub.
+You can get access to **PRQL Pro Tools** by becoming a [**Pro** sponsor](https://github.com/sponsors/RandomFractals/sponsorships?tier_id=18884) of our **Pro Data Tools** work on GitHub.

 All Pro sponsors get invited as collaborators to our private [Pro Data Tools](https://github.com/RandomFractals/pro-data-tools/tree/main#pro-data-tools) repositories, and will be notified about the upcoming updates, new releases, additions, and new [Data Notebook Pro](https://github.com/RandomFractals/pro-data-tools/tree/main#data-notebook-pro-tools) extension we'll be releasing later this year.

-Help us reach our goal of getting at least 10 Pro sponsors this month. 🙏
+Help us reach our goal of getting 20 Pro monthly sponsors on GitHub. 🙏

 💖 https://github.com/sponsors/RandomFractals